blazium-engine/blazium-docs/tutorials/2d/2d_parallax.rst

 Introduction
 ------------

 Parallax is an effect used to simulate depth by having textures move at different speeds relative to the camera.
-Godot provides the :ref:`Parallax2D<class_parallax2d>` node to achieve this effect.
+Blazium provides the :ref:`Parallax2D<class_parallax2d>` node to achieve this effect.
 It can still be easy to get tripped up though, so this page provides in-depth descriptions of some properties and how to fix some common mistakes.